The following resources as designed to support IEP students with finding articles and books on a variety of topics including American history.

 GeneralOne File (Gale) - Indexes over 9,700 journals; full text to over 5,000 journals, 1980-present.
 This database is also accessible through the Los Angeles Public Library.
 See "Finding Articles When Off-Campu" below for more details.

 Want additional places to search?
 More articles covering American history topics may be explored through the Oviatt Library's History databases.
+To search for articles on topics other than American history, visit our Databases by Subject page.

 Searching in the Journal of American History